 Ms. Angrist has taught all proficiency levels as well as revised and created new courses for advanced students, such as, LH330 “Israeli Popular Music”; LH340 “Israeli Society through Israeli Media”; and LH312 “Food Culture in Israel”.
-In all her classes, Ms. Angrist integrates authentic Israeli and Jewish cultural material, and uses advanced technologies to stimulate classroom learning and help students achieve a high level of proficiency.
+In all her course, Ms. Angrist integrates authentic Israeli and Jewish cultural material and uses advanced technologies to stimulate classroom learning and help students achieve a higher level of proficiency.
 In her “Food Culture” course, Ms. Angrist integrates Community Based/ Service Learning, in which students research Israeli culinary businesses in Boston and meet local business owners and chefs.

-Ms. Angrist’s professional expertise includes: blended classroom techniques, integration of technology with language pedagogy, spiral curriculum development, and teacher mentoring.
-She is an active member of the National Association of Professors of Hebrew (NAPH) and serves on its pedagogical committee.
+Ms. Angrist’s professional expertise includes integration of visual Literacy into Language and culture courses, designing and delivering gamified lessons, Integration of technology with language pedagogy, using Linguistic Lanscape in language and culture course and spiral curriculum development.
+Ms. Angrist is an active member of the National Association of Professors of Hebrew (NAPH) and serves and a member of ACTFL and MLA.

 On June 2019 Ms. Angrist hosted at BU the NAPH international conference for three days of workshops and lectures with 200 participants from all over the world.